Step-by-Step: Filling Out the Federal W-4

 The NC-4: North Carolina's Withholding Form

 In addition to the federal W-4, NC employers require a separate Form NC-4 for state income tax withholding.
-NC withholds at a flat 4.25% for 2025 (3.99% for 2026), so the NC-4 is simpler than the federal form.
+NC withholds at a flat 3.99% for 2026, making the NC-4 simpler than the federal form.

 Exemption from NC Withholding

 You can claim exemption from NC withholding on Line 3 of the NC-4 if you had no NC tax liability last year and expect none this year.
-This is common for very low-income workers and for nonresident military spouses under the Military Spouses Residency Relief Act.
+This is common for very low-income workers, full-time students with minimal income, and qualifying military spouses under the Military Spouses Residency Relief Act (MSRRA).
+If you claim exempt but owe NC tax at filing, you'll also owe interest on the underpayment — so this designation should only be used when genuinely applicable.

 When to Submit a New W-4 or NC-4

-There's no limit on how often you can update your W-4 or NC-4.
-Changes take effect in the next payroll cycle after your employer processes the form.
+Your W-4 and NC-4 stay in effect until you file a new one.
+There's no limit on how often you can update them, and changes take effect in the next payroll cycle after your employer processes the form.

 Using the IRS Withholding Estimator